uberVelocity/js-ants/README.md

 With both front-end and back-end running, go to `localhost:8080` to use the app.
 Currently, the state of the app looks as follows:
 ![Hello world](ants-on-canvas.png)
 One is able to tweak parameters of the simulation by using sliders, as seen on the right-hand side of the app.
 The data is sent to the back-end where the simulation is running.
-The state of the simulation will be sent to the front end for the user to observe it.
-We are currently working on finding the best methodology to display the state of the simulation.
+The client sends the parameters and the back-end creates the model of the ants with the desired parameters.
+On the canvas we see ant objects with properties, displayed as red circles.

 ## Inspiration
 https://curran.github.io/HTML5Examples/